andieksa511-web/ZeroXScript-Free-Arab/zeroscript-extension/README.md

 1. Go to `edge://extensions` (Edge) or `chrome://extensions` (Chrome)
 2. Enable **Developer mode** (top right toggle)
 3. Click **Load unpacked**
-4. Select the `zeroscript-extension` folder
+4. Select the `zeroxscript-extension` folder
 5. The extension is now active

 **Then set up the Bridge:**